 What types of exercises are best for losing weight?

 Mix cardio and resistance training for weight loss.
-Cardio burns calories, and resistance training builds muscle.
-This boosts your metabolism.
+Cardio burns calories, while resistance builds muscle, boosting metabolism.

 How can I develop healthier eating habits?